hertie-data-science-lab/dsl-teaching-course-setup/docs/faculty-and-instructors/06-schedule-releases.md

 cron runs the term for you - every materials release, every assignment hand-out, every autograde run.

-## Why schedule instead of clicking

-> The schedule (`materials_releases` in `schedule.yml`) is the primary release mechanism; the
-> manual release buttons are the fallback - for demos, one-offs, and recovery.

-The same file is the single source of truth (SSOT) for the dates the cohort website shows and the deadline the autograder pins to, so filling it in is not extra work - it is the work.

 ## Prerequisites

 - A bootstrapped [cohort](04-new-cohort-org.md) - *Bootstrap cohort* seeds both
   `classroom-config/schedule.yml` and the cron.
 - The course-org repos you'll name as sources: [materials](02-add-materials-to-course.md), [assignment templates](03-add-assignment-to-course.md), [code](10-release-code.md).

-## How it runs

-**Scheduled release** in the course org's control panel: an hourly cron (`0 * * * *`), seeded at bootstrap, running the scheduler with `--all-cohorts` over every registered cohort.
-There is no per-cohort wiring - registering the cohort *is* the wiring.

-- A `when:` time-of-day is honoured **to the hour** (GitHub's cron is UTC and best-effort).
-- A course org with **no cohorts registered yet** is a quiet no-op: a green run logging `[skip] no cohorts registered`.
-That's normal for a freshly bootstrapped course, not an error.

 ## Write your term's plan